Porcelain Tile Flooring Installation Cost Range

-The most typical range, $10.00 – $16.00 per square foot includes tile, installation materials such as spacers and grout, and labor costs.
+Porcelain tile flooring installation cost is generally between $14.00 – $40.00 per square foot installed, for the most popular porcelain bathroom and kitchen flooring.
+This cost usually includes the porcelain tile, installation materials such as spacers and grout, and labor costs.
 Removal and disposal of old tile flooring is a separate cost.

 Overview of Having Porcelain Tile Installed